WEC-Sim/WEC-Sim/docs/user/advanced_features.rst

 ..
 Note::

-    The `WEC-Sim Applications <https://github.com/WEC-Sim/WEC-Sim_Applications>`_ repository has a demonstration for this approach.
+    The examples are saved in the 'Visualization Markers Examples' subdirectory in the `WEC-Sim Applications <https://github.com/WEC-Sim/WEC-Sim_Applications>`_ repository.

 ..
 Note::